 Facilities► View all

-Themed buffet at least twice a week.
+You'll need to head for the buffet restaurant for breakfast, lunch and dinner.
+Themed buffets take place at least twice a week.
 Highchairs are available.
 Please be aware that gentlemen are asked to wear long trousers at mealtimes.

 Rooms ► View all